Can Klobuchar build a late surge from a long distance?

 In recent days Klobuchar earned endorsements from The New York Times, which also endorsed Warren, and the Quad-City Times, one of Iowa’s largest newspapers.
 On Tuesday, she got the backing of a state senator who is a leading advocate for action on climate change, and two other state lawmakers who previously supported Sen. Cory Booker and former Rep. Beto O’Rourke, who have dropped out of the 2020 race.
 She picked up 14 more local endorsers on Wednesday, including two well-known Iowa Democratic activists who were previously with Sen. Kamala Harris, who quit the race last year.

 But Klobuchar is running out of time to gain ground on the four front-runners — Warren, Sanders, former Vice President Joe Biden and former South Bend, Indiana, Mayor Pete Buttigieg.
 Those candidates also have surrogates on the trail, including some big-name performers and nationally known politicians.
-Actress Mandy Moore was in Iowa for Buttigieg, and actress and activist Ashley Judd will stump with Warren on Sunday.
-Sanders is bringing in Rep. Alexandria Ocasio-Cortez and musical acts Bon Iver and Vampire Weekend.
+Actress Mandy Moore was in Iowa for Buttigieg, and actress and activist Ashley Judd will stump with Warren in New Hampshire on Friday and Saturday.
+Sanders is bringing Rep. Alexandria Ocasio-Cortez and musical acts Bon Iver and Vampire Weekend to Iowa.

 Klobuchar says that the breadth of her support shows she can bring together people from all political leanings and that the roster of well-known local supporters will provide crucial credibility and organizing support in her absence.

-Note: This story was first published on Jan.
-23, 2020.
-It was updated on Jan.
-24, 2020, to correct the timing of Ashley Judd campaigning with Elizabeth Warren.
-Judd will stump with Warren in New Hampshire on Friday and Saturday, not on Sunday.